stephendickens1/ruby-foundations/chapter1/10_refactoring.md

 The ultimate goal is to generate code that is easy to change because, if you can be sure of one thing in programming, it's that changes will be necessary!
 It might be that your client changes their mind, there was a misunderstanding, a new user need is discovered or maybe the application just continues to grow as planned.
 All of these scenarios involve changing, or building upon, the code that you already have.

+## Learning Objectives

+In this section, you will learn
+- What _refactoring_ is
+- When to refactor
+- The benefits of refactoring
+- Two potential refactors of a password validator solution

 ## Part One: A Potential Solution

 Some of you will have created something a lot like this, for your password validator.